 Concord Woolen Mills dates to 1847 when Robert Daniell and Martin Ruff opened the mill.
 The mill was destroyed on July 4, 1864, by Union Gen. William T. Sherman’s troops.
 The two men rebuilt the mill, which reopened in 1868.
 By 1870, the mill had 16 workers, making it the largest employer in the area.
 The two men sold the mill in 1872.
 The mill went out of business in 1916, and the ruins are located along what is today the Heritage Park Trail and Silver Comet Trail.

-Confederate Brigadier Gen. Francis Shoup in 1864 built a series of earthen forts shaped like arrowheads large enough to hold 80 soldiers and allow them to fire shots to the right, left and straight ahead as the enemy approached.
-The design came to be known as “Shoupades.”
-The goal was to stop Union troops from crossing the Chattahoochee River and entering Atlanta.
-While most of the Shoupades were destroyed over the years, the city of Smyrna, through an agreement with a developer, helped preserve one of the works.
+Shoupade Park preserves a rare but essential remnant of the Civil War’s River Line.
+Confederate Brigadier Gen. Francis Shoup in 1864 built a series of earthen forts shaped like arrowheads large enough to hold 80 soldiers.
+The fortification, known as “Shoupades,” allowed them to fire shots to the right, left and straight ahead as the enemy approached.
+Confederate troops wanted the shoupades to stop Union troops from crossing the Chattahoochee River and entering Atlanta.
+Modern development wiped out most of the Shoupades over the years.
+However, through an agreement with a developer, the city of Smyrna helped preserve one of the works.
+A shoupade model is on display at the Smyrna Museum.

 According to various sources, Smyrna Methodist Church founded the Smyrna Memorial Cemetery in 1838 near what is today the intersection of Memorial Place and Atlanta Road in the heart of the city.
 The 170-year-old cemetery lies in the shadows of Smyrna Market Village.
 The cemetery is home to a number of notable denizens of Smyrna over the years, including John Moore, who served the first mayor of Smyrna when the city was incorporated on Aug.
 23, 1872.
 There are a total of 638 people buried in Smyrna Memorial Cemetery, but only about 238 graves are marked with headstones.
 The grave of Elijah Fleming, who died on April 8, 1848, is the earliest marked grave in the cemetery.
 The grave of his daughter, Mary, who died on March 14, 1858, at the age of 17, is the second oldest marked grave in the cemetery.
 A 1999 archaeological survey located 395 graves that were previously lost to history.